Oczywsziysya/fem-blog-preview-card/README.md

 Doing this project I learned the basics of custom properties (also called variables) in order to make the code more readable and "dry" (especially the color palette).

 The custom properties are declared inside the :root selector.
-I also tha the :root selector is the same as the html one, but with higher specifity.
+I also learned that the :root selector is the basically the same thing as the html one, but with higher specifity.

 ```css
 :root {